 As an exclusive designer and manufacturer of restroom fixtures, our solid surface sinks are carefully crafted to the highest standards of function and compliance.
 The Monolith

 basins are excellent examples of complete solid surface basin systems that consider even the smallest design details.
 Projects like our collaboration with Dallas Fort Worth Airport

 showcase these design considerations in action.

-was specified in two-user modules for the restrooms in Terminal D South to create functional and code-compliant spaces that were replicated in both male and female restrooms.
+In this project, the Monolith was specified in two-user modules for the restrooms in Terminal D South to create functional and code-compliant spaces that were replicated in both male and female restrooms.
 Everything from the countertops to the basins and pipe skirts work together to create complete units that are extremely durable, easy to maintain and are much more cost-effective for a high-traffic environment like this.
 Learn more about how we help architects navigate airport restroom design

 Maintenance and aftercare are also two crucial factors that distinguish quartz and solid surface.
 Though quartz does have strength and durability, the nature of the material demands careful treatment and use.
 Essentially, if quartz breaks or chips, the entire sheet must be replaced.
 There may be times when minor repairs in the field are possible, but these instances are rare and often very costly.
 This is another reason quartz is better suited to more bespoke restroom designs because its permanence is seen as being more elegant and sophisticated.

 Alternatively, solid surface is simple to fix in the field and repairs can be essentially unnoticeable.
 Parts that are chipped, dented or otherwise damaged can be easily filled in with an identical solid surface material and refined to make the fixture look brand new.
 This is a significant benefit for architects, designers and even facility managers as it reduces maintenance costs and timelines – especially in high-traffic environments where the risk of damage is high.